-For other programs, students are charged $6 for a one-hour program.
+For other programs, students are charged $6 for a program.
 To encourage chaperones to help we allow one chaperone free for every 5 students grades K-12, and one free chaperone for every four PreK students.
-Additional chaperones will be charged the hourly program rate.
+Additional chaperones will be charged the program rate.